 Printable 2015 Calendar

-Monthly potluck, every second Thursday, featuring speaker and good company is open to the public - please join us at the Ross Aragon Community Center at 451 Hot Springs Blvd in Pagosa Springs.
+The volunteer potlucks feature a speaker and good company and are open to the public-please join us at the Ross Aragon Community Center at 451 Hot Springs Blvd in Pagosa Springs.
 CRIA will provide coffee and water.
-Anyone who wants to help with set up just c'mon by around 5:30pm - if anyone can stay and help clean and put away the tables, it is much appreciated.
+Anyone who wants to help with set up just c'mon by around 5:30pm--if anyone can stay and help clean and put away the tables, it is much appreciated.